bnvk/linux-simplified/fedora/adding-and-improving-font-rendering.md

 sudo yum install freetype-freeworld
 ```

-#### 3. Install MS Fonts
+#### 3. Install Microsoft, MacOS or Custom Fonts

-There are many common fonts like Arial that aren’t distributed in Fedora for policy reason.

-Go grub them from SourceForge
+There are many common windows fonts like Arial that aren’t distributed in Fedora for policy reason.
+You can get them from SourceForge

     http://sourceforge.net/projects/corefonts/files/the%20fonts/final/